SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-To maximize your time, go for somewhere in the historic center.
+To maximize your time, I recommend going for somewhere in the historic center.
 That way you’ll be well placed for the main sights and have a great choice of cafes, bars and restaurants within easy walking distance.
 The area around Campo de’ Fiori, Piazza Navona and the Pantheon is ideal.
 Casa De’ Fiori looks fine and is handily located on Piazza del Biscione.
 Another good option is Hotel Campo de’ Fiori, a stylish boutique hotel with individually styled rooms and a fabulous rooftop terrace.
 Over the river, Trastevere is a wonderful place to stay.
 It’s a beautiful, lively part of the city packed with bars and restaurants.
 It is slightly further out, though, and while that’s not a big problem – it has good bus and tram connections – you will spend more time getting around if you stay there.

 5. Moderately Priced Hotel in Rome